 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness,…” (2 Timothy 3:16)

-Even a child can read “love your neighbour as yourself” (Matt.
-22:39) and have a pretty good idea of what that implies.
-But much if not most of the Bible requires more than just reading it and doing what it says.
-Careful thought is required in determining what exactly is being said, to whom it is said, what it means, what is being taught, and how or if it applies to us.
+Even a child can read “love your neighbour as yourself” (Matthew 22:39) and have a pretty good idea of what that implies.
+But much, if not most, of the Bible requires more than just reading it and doing what it says.
+Careful thought is required in determining what exactly it says, to whom it says it, what it means, what it teaches, and how or if it applies to us.

-“Greet one another with a holy kiss.”
+A cultural example: “Greet one another with a holy kiss” (Romans 16:16)

 In short, the Bible is literature and should be treated accordingly when interpreting it.
 So, where the Bible includes poetry, we interpret it as poetry.
 Where the Bible uses narrative, we interpret it as narrative, etc.